-Each 42.8 shares of Series Preferred is convertible, at any time, into one share of common stock at the then-applicable Conversion Price (as defined below).
-The Series Preferred is automatically converted into common stock, at the then-applicable Conversion Price, upon (a) the vote or consent of 66-2/3% of the outstanding shares of Series Preferred or (b) upon the closing of the sale to the public of either shares of common stock or units comprised of shares of common stock and warrants to purchase shares of common stock (i) in which the price per share paid by the public (prior to the deduction of underwriting discounts and registration expenses) is no less than \$6.00 per share, or to the extent units are sold in such offering, no less than \$6.00 per unit (in each case as adjusted for any stock dividends, combinations, splits, recapitalizations and the like with respect to shares of common stock effectuated after August 15, 2018), in each case in the initial closing of the such offering, and (ii) resulting in at least \$15,000,000 in gross proceeds to the company (prior to the deduction of underwriting discounts and registration statement under the Securities Act of 1933, as amended.
-The Conversion Price was initially \$1.3995 for each share of Series A, B and B-1 convertible preferred stock, \$1.4043 for each share of Series C convertible preferred stock and \$0.48 for each share of Series D and D-1 convertible preferred stock.
+Each share of Series Preferred is convertible, at any time, into one share of common stock at the then-applicable Conversion Price (as defined below).
+The Series Preferred is automatically converted into common stock, at the then-applicable Conversion Price (as defined below).
+The Series Preferred is automatically converted into common stock, at the then-applicable Conversion Price, upon (a) the vote or consent of 66-273% of the outstanding shares of Series Preferred or (b) upon the closing of a firm-commitment underwritten public offering of shares of common stock of the Company in which (i) the valuation of the Company is at least \$15,0,000,000 (calculated by price per share paid by the public multiplied by the fully-diluted shares of the Company in each stare of Series A, B and B-1 convertible preferred stock.
+The Conversion Price shall initially be \$1.3995 for each share of Series A, B and B-1 convertible preferred stock.
 The Conversion Price is subject to adjustment in certain circumstances.